Elizaveta Tuktamysheva: 2009–2010 season: Russian Championships silver

-In 2009, Tuktamysheva won the silver medal at the Russian Championships after placing fourth in the short program and first in the free skating.
+In 2009, Tuktamysheva won the silver medal at the Russian Championships after placing fifth in the short program and first in the free skating.
 She placed second with a margin of 0.67 points behind champion Adelina Sotnikova, who is half a year older than Tuktamysheva.
 Mishin said his student was Russia's "main hope for the gold medal at the Sochi Olympics".
 Despite her medal, she was not sent to any ISU Championships, including Junior Worlds because she was not old enough according to ISU rules.

 At the 2010 Russian Championships, Tuktamysheva was tenth after the short program but earned 124.57 points in the free skate and was able to win a bronze medal.
 Her technical marks were higher than those of male competitors.
 In March, she skated in the Kings on Ice ice show.
 During the summer, she took part in training camps in Estonia, Italy, and Germany in preparation for the new season.